brianwhaley/pixelated/README.COMPONENTS.md

 ### Forms

-Dynamic form builder that generates forms from JSON configuration.
+Dynamic form builder that generates forms from JSON configuration with comprehensive validation and event handling.

 #### FormEngine